Article

 A bird's eye view of the stadium, there are hundreds of guests sitting in the stands as the Cardinals play on the field.
 The city's skyline and Gateway Arch are in the blue skyline.

-Fast forward to today, and the team is synonymous with Show-Me State history.
-They have made 19 World Series appearances and won the championship 11 times – the most of any team from the National League and second in the MLB.
+The team has become a treasured part of Missouri sports history.
+The Cardinals have appeared in 19 World Series matchups and won the championship 11 times – the most of any team from the National League and second in Major League Baseball.
 The team also has 19 National League pennants and holds 15 division titles in the East and Central divisions.
 Talk about knocking records out of the park!

 Busch Stadium and Must-See Attractions

-Upon arriving to Busch Stadium, where the team has played since 2006, fans will encounter a sea of red and white, a view of the towering Gateway Arch and a look at the legendary, humorous mascot – Fredbird.
-The stadium is family-friendly, providing affordable tickets and a sensory room, a safe space for those with sensory processing needs.
+Upon arriving at Busch Stadium, where the team has played since 2006, fans will encounter a sea of red and white, a view of the towering Gateway Arch and a look at the legendary, humorous mascot – Fredbird.
+Treat your tastebuds to a variety of ballpark specialties including a St. Louis Slinger Dog or a Red Hot Sausage.

-When visiting, be sure to check out the nearby attractions below for a full day of family pastime.
+When visiting, be sure to check out nearby attractions for a full day of fun in St. Louis.

-• Ballpark Village – Experience Ballpark Village vibes before attending a game.
-Conveniently located next to the stadium, this buzzing, sports-themed district has a Beer Garden, beachy oasis bar, rooftop deck and VIP lounge with a 40-foot LED TV.
-There are also several dining and drinking options for your personal taste and preference.
+• Ballpark Village – Experience Ballpark Village before attending a game.
+Conveniently located next to the stadium, this buzzing, sports-themed district has a beer garden, rooftop deck and VIP lounge with a 40-foot LED TV.
+Choose from several dining options.

-• Citygarden Sculpture Park – This urban sculpture park is in downtown St. Louis, about a 5-10 minute walk from Busch Stadium.
-It features 24 stunning sculptures, fountains, gardens, a children’s spray plaza and a 180-foot-long pool.
+• Citygarden Sculpture Park – This urban sculpture park in downtown St. Louis is a 5-10 minute walk from Busch Stadium.
+It features 24 stunning sculptures, fountains, gardens and a children’s spray plaza.

-• Gateway Arch – Discover stories that are as incredible as the views.
-The Gateway Arch’s tram will lift you to the tallest monument in the United States – 630 feet!
+• Gateway Arch – Discover stories as incredible as the views.
+The Gateway Arch’s tram will take you to the top of the tallest monument in the United States – 630 feet.
+The museum below the arch focuses on the country’s westward expansion.

 Fans walk on the sidewalk outside of Ballpark Village and Cardinals Nation.
 The building features shops and restaurants.

-A popular pastime before the game, check out Ballpark Village and the infamous Cardinals Nation.
+Check out Ballpark Village and the Cardinals Nation.
+Image via Explore St. Louis

 Founded as an expansion franchise in 1969, the Kansas City Royals don royal blue, gold and white.
-It would appear that the team’s name is a reference to royalty, but in actuality, it is a salute to Kansas City’s American Royal show, one of the largest livestock exhibitions that is still operating today.
+The team’s name is in honor of Kansas City’s American Royal, a major livestock show that dates back to 1899.

 Fans in blue and white fill the Kauffman Stadium and watch a game.
 There is jumbotron with a crown on top, located on the edge of the stadium.
 Green trees and rolling hills surround the stadium and there's a blue sky.

-Baseball games, boisterous cheers and blue skies are the perfect combination!
+Baseball games, boisterous cheers and blue skies are the perfect combination.
+Image via Amy Kontras/Kansas City Royals

-• Negro Leagues Baseball Museum – Immerse yourself in baseball history with a visit to the Negro Leagues Baseball Museum.
-Only about a 15-minute drive from The K, it’s the world’s only museum committed to preserving and honoring the rich history of African-American baseball and its effect on society’s progress.
+• Negro Leagues Baseball Museum – Immerse yourself in an often-overlooked chapter of baseball history at the Negro Leagues Baseball Museum.
+A 15-minute drive from Kauffman Stadium, the museum honors the rich history of African-American baseball and its effect on society.

-• Union Station – This 104-year-old historical landmark is a sight to see – the interior architecture is beautiful!
-Within Union Station, there are several attractions for visitors to enjoy: Science City, Arvin Gottlieb Planetarium, Regnier Extreme Screen Theatre, the Model Railroad Experience, plus a selection of shops and restaurants.
+• Union Station – This impressive architecture of this historic landmark is a sight to see.
+Visit Union Station to explore Science City, Arvin Gottlieb Planetarium, Regnier Extreme Screen Theatre, the Model Railroad Experience, and a selection of shops and restaurants.

 Two teenagers look at a Kansas City Monarchs uniform in a glass case.
 The uniform is greyish white with "Kansas City Monarchs" written on the jersey.
 The shirt is tucked in with a black belt.